Formula One drivers from the United States: Notable former drivers

 Peter Revson started four races for Lotus in 1964, but returned to the US to drive in sports cars and Indy Cars.
 He made a guest appearance for Tyrrell at the 1971 United States Grand Prix and, though he did not finish the race, he impressed enough to be signed for McLaren for the following season.
 He stood on the podium at four of the nine races he attended, and stayed with the team for an even more successful year in 1973.
 Revson won the 1973 British Grand Prix and the 1973 Canadian Grand Prix, both in wet conditions, but chose to move to Shadow when McLaren offered him only a third car.
 While testing for the 1974 South African Grand Prix the front suspension of Revson's car failed, sending him into the barriers with fatal results.

 Eddie Cheever had a brief spell in Formula One in 1978 before starting full-time drives in 1980 with Osella.
 The new team were unable to provide him with a decent car and he only finished in one of the races that year.
 He moved to Tyrrell for 1981 and things improved but he still missed out on podium finishes.
 With Ligier in 1982 he finished in the top three at three races before another change of team beckoned.
 Cheever enjoyed his most successful season with Renault in 1983, finishing on the podium four times.
 He was still unable to taste victory and, though his career would go on to the end of 1989, he was only ever able to finish at best third in two races.
 Cheever started more races than any other American driver.
 Throughout the 132 races he was never able to achieve a win, a pole position, or a fastest lap.

 Richie Ginther started 52 races in the 1960s, finishing on the podium 14 times.
 He won the 1965 Mexican Grand Prix with Honda and came third overall in the 1963 season with BRM.

 Bill Vukovich competed in five Indy 500 races when they were part of the Formula One World Championship.
 In 1951 he was forced to retire after just 29 laps and could only finish 17th the following year.
 He came back for the 1953 event, took pole position and then won the race.
 He won again in 1954 and was leading in 1955 when he crashed into a back marker.
 The collision pitched the car into and over a concrete wall, fracturing Vukovich's skull and killing him at the scene.
 Statistically Vukovich won 40% of the Formula One races in which he competed, but drivers who competed only at the Indy 500 events are often omitted from the history of the sport.

-Other former drivers

-Additional to those detailed above the following drivers started at least ten races: